flipperdevices/flipperzero-firmware/applications/external/camera_suite/README.md

 ▶️ = Toggle dithering on/off.

+↩️ = Go back.

-⚪ = Take a picture and save to the "DCIM" folder at the root of your SD card.
+🔵 = Take a picture and save to the "DCIM" folder at the root of your SD card.
 Image will be saved as a bitmap file with a timestamp as the filename ("YYYYMMDD-HHMMSS.bmp").
 If flash is on in the settings (enabled by default) the ESP32-CAM onboard LED will light up when the camera is opened.

-↩️ = Go back.

-### Camera Suite settings:
+### Camera Suite settings

-**Orientation** = Rotate the camera image 90 degrees counter-clockwise starting at zero by default (0, 90, 180, 270).
+**Orientation:** Rotate the camera image 90 degrees counter-clockwise starting at zero by default (0, 90, 180, 270).
 This is useful if you have your camera module mounted in a different orientation than the default.

-**Dithering Type** Change between the Cycle Floyd–Steinberg, Jarvis-Judice-Ninke, and Stucki dithering types.
+**Dithering Type:** Change between the Cycle Floyd–Steinberg, Jarvis-Judice-Ninke, and Stucki dithering types.

-**Flash** Toggle the ESP32-CAM onboard LED on/off when using the camera.
+**Flash:** Toggle the ESP32-CAM onboard LED on/off while using the camera.

-**Haptic FX** = Toggle haptic feedback on/off.
+**Haptic FX:** Toggle haptic feedback on/off.

-**Sound FX** = Toggle sound effects on/off.
+**Sound FX:** Toggle sound effects on/off.

-**LED FX** = Toggle LED effects on/off.
+**LED FX:** Toggle LED effects on/off.

 <p align="right">[ <a href="#index">Back to top</a> ]</p>